bookofproofs/bookofproofs.github.io/_sources/history/19th-century/garavito.md

 * In his final thesis, this one in engineering, Julio Garavito proposed a triangular structure to build bridges just like the Sydney Harbour Bridge.
 * Garavito's mathematical thesis was entitled El Juego de la Aguja Ⓣ(The game of needles) which looked at probabilistic approaches to calculating π in the spirit of the Comte de Buffon's needle experiment.
 * Due to his outstanding performance, Garavito was appointed as head of the National Observatory of Colombia in 1892.
-* Garavito married María Luisa Cadena (1872-1917) on 23 May 1893 in Bogotá.
-* Let us note that María Luisa Cadena had a sister Isabel Cadena who married Julio Garavito's younger brother Justino Garavito who became a mathematician, astronomer and cartographer.
 * Justino Garavito graduated from the National University of Colombia, became a Professor of Mathematics and Engineering and an official at the Office of Longitudes.
 * In 1897 Garavito published Latitud del observatorio de Bogotá Ⓣ(Latitude of the Bogota Observatory) which contained the series of observations he had made to determine the latitude of the Bogotá Observatory.
 * Garavito organised informal teaching sessions, seminars and other activities for this broad range of scientists.